cod3astro/kaggle_ML_competition/README.md

 🏆Kaggle Competitions Repository
 Welcome to my Kaggle Competitions repository!
 This repo contains my solutions, code notebooks, and insights from various Kaggle machine learning and data science competitions.

-Each folder in this repository corresponds to a different competition and includes:
+Each folder in this repository corresponds to a different competition and includes

 📄 Problem overview